 For statements about the art work, including her portraits (Gallery 2), please see the menu at the top of the page - most menu items have a drop-down menu that will bring you to the appropriate portfolio.

 Claire Lambe is a multidisciplinary artist, a writer, educator, and theater designer.
 Born in southern Ireland, she began her formal art education at age 17 at the Crawford School of Art in the Irish city of Cork.
 She transferred to Ireland's premiere art school, the National College of Art and Design (NCAD), in Dublin on a full scholarship earning a Bachelor of Fine Art degree (print-making) and a post-graduate Diploma in Art Education.
 Later she earned a Master of Fine Art (painting) from the City University of New York at Brooklyn College.

-Claire and her husband, author and playwright Carey Harrison, although based in the legendary arts colony town of Woodstock in upstate New York, are currently spending a year in Berlin.
-In addition to working at her art-making, Claire writes commentary in the art section of Roll, an on-line arts magazine serving the Hudson Valley, and she is an instructor at the historic Woodstock School of Art.
+Claire and her husband, author and playwright Carey Harrison, are based in the legendary arts colony town of Woodstock in upstate New York.
+In addition to making art in her studio, Claire writes commentary in the art section of Roll, an on-line arts magazine serving the Hudson Valley, and she is an instructor at the historic Woodstock School of Art.

 "Claire Lambe's accomplished oil and acrylic portraits are a reminder that this most traditional of genres still has relevance today."
 Lynn Wood of the Kingston Times.
 (See full review after the text below)